 Creating advanced trainings

 With the new update it is finally possible to create advanced trainings in Ambit3, but for the time being these trainings can only be created in the iOS application, while waiting for Suunto

 Launch the Android-compatible version Advance with the Beta version of the Android application or allow them to be created directly from Movescount.
 When you do, the procedure will be the same.

-The trainings have taken a long time to arrive but they are quite complete and easy to configure (what not to do, good luck with those 3×2000 to 3:30 series).
-When you enter the application, in the section of your Ambit you must enter "Workouts".
+The workouts have been a long time coming but they are quite complete as well as easy to set up (but not to do, good luck with those 3×2000 sets at 3:30).
+When you go into the app, in the section for your Ambit you have to go into "Workouts".